-Overall, our findings reveal substantial and polarising endorsement of key tenets of the GRT, with varying levels of support for weak and strong versions of the narrative.
+Overall, our findings reveal substantial endorsement of key tenets of the GRT, with varying levels of support for weak and strong versions of the narrative.
 We demonstrate that belief in the GRT is widespread, particularly among certain sociodemographic groups and supporters of the far-right Alternative für Deutschland (AfD) party.
 Notably, we find that grievances and conspiracy thinking are the primary correlates of GRT beliefs, while partisanship plays a significant but less influential role.
-In the end, we discuss the implications of our findings for understanding the GRT, their potential consequences for political behaviour, and the need for future research to develop more nuanced assessments of immigration attitudes.
+Finally, we discuss the implications of our findings for understanding the GRT, their potential consequences for political behavior, and the need for future research to develop more nuanced assessments of immigration attitudes.

-Conceptualising and operationalising the "Great Replacement"
+Conceptualizing and operationalizing the "Great Replacement"

 The academic literature on the GRT remains nascent though is accompanied by significant interest from policymakers and NGOs.
-For example, Ekman (2022: 1127) succinctly defines the GRT as 'the idea that ethnically homogenous populations in European nations are being "replaced" by people of non-European origin' (see also Davey and Ebner, 2019).
-Among these studies, the identified foundational contents of the GRT are similar-(1) an understanding of demographic change based on ethnicities as coherent and immutable blocs, (2) an assertion that such change is both normatively bad for the indigenous group and stems from a conscious policy of replacement, and (3) that the replacement is being done secretly and beyond democratic control.
+For example, Ekman (2022: 1127) succinctly defines the GRT as "the idea that ethnically homogenous populations in European nations are being 'replaced' by people of non-European origin" (see also Davey and Ebner 2019).
+Among these studies, the identified foundational contents of the GRT are similar-(1) an understanding of demographic change based on ethnicities as coherent and immutable blocs, (2) an assertion that such change is both normatively bad for the indigenous group and stems from a conscious policy of replacement, and (3) that the replacement is being done secretly and/or beyond democratic control.
 Whether a call for extra-democratic action is explicit or implicit thereafter varies.
-In contrast to such similarity in supposed contents, initial studies have been more divergent in conceptualisation.
-Ekman (2022: 1127, 1128, 1130) conceptualises the GRT as a https://www.lefigaro.fr/actualite-france/67-de-francais-inquiets-par-l-idee-d-un-grand-remplacement-selon-unsondage-20211021 on 13 March 2025.

-'discourse' (as does Bracke and Hernández, 2023) but also a 'flexible political strategy', and a 'systemic conspiracy theory' whereas Svatonova and Doerr (2024; also Goetz, 2021, de Keulenaar and Tuters, 2023) conceptualise it as a 'narrative'.
+In contrast to such similarity in supposed contents, initial studies have been more divergent in conceptualization.
+Ekman (2022: 1127, 1128, 1130) conceptualizes the GRT as a "discourse" (as does Bracke and Hernández Aguilar 2024) but also a "flexible political strategy," and a "systemic conspiracy theory" whereas Svatoňová and Doerr (2024; also Goetz 2021, De Keulenaar and Tuters, 2023) conceptualize it as a "narrative."

 Empirical examination of the GRT has been mostly limited to a handful of qualitative and small-N studies.
-There is some recent research exploring the online expressions of the GRT through social media and online communities (e.g. Svatonova and Doerr, 2024; de Keulenaar and Tuters, 2023).
-Ekman (2022: 1139) analyses online content produced in Sweden, stating that 'future research should... quantitatively assess the spread and impact of such claim.'
-Obaidi et al (2022) used non-representative samples in Denmark and Norway to show that agreement, respectively, with the statements '[b]ecause of a rapidly growing population of Muslims in Denmark, I feel alienated in my own country' and '[t]he population replacement in Denmark will make Muslims a majority in the near future' are both associated with perceived threat, Islamophobia, and violent intentions.
+There is some recent research exploring the online expressions of the GRT through social media and online communities (e.g., De Keulenaar and Tuters, 2023; Svatoňová and Doerr, 2024).
+Ekman (2022: 1139) analyses online content produced in Sweden, stating that "future research should... quantitatively assess the spread and impact of such claim."
+Obaidi et al. (2022) used non-representative samples in Denmark and Norway to show that agreement, respectively, with the statements "[b]ecause of a rapidly growing population of Muslims in Denmark, I feel alienated in my own country" and "[t]he population replacement in Denmark will make Muslims a majority in the near future" are both associated with perceived threat, Islamophobia, and violent intentions.